krithika117/OnlineOrganizationManagementSystem/README.md

 # TeamSync - Online Organization Management

-This is an web application built with ASP.NET Core MVC, which allows users to manage tasks, teams, meetings, customer support, public holidays, user accounts, project archives, and private notes.
+TeamSync is a web application built with ASP.NET Core MVC that allows users to manage tasks, teams, meetings, customer support, public holidays, user accounts, project archives, and private notes.

 ## Features
-The application currently supports the following features:

-### 1. User authentication and authorization:
+### User Authentication and Authorization
 The application uses ASP.NET Identity for user authentication and authorization.

-### 2. Task management:
+### Task Management
 Users can create, update, and delete tasks.
 Tasks can be assigned to team members and can be filtered by team.
 Users can also request task review from managers.

-### 3. Team management:
+### Team Management
 Users can create and delete teams.

-### 4. Expense management:
+### Expense Management
 Teams can manage expenses of the project and download CSV of the expense sheet.

-### 5. Meeting management:
+### Meeting Management
 Users can schedule and manage meetings.

-### 6. Customer support:
+### Customer Support
-Users can seek customer support to admin.
+Users can seek customer support from admin.

-### 7. Public holidays:
+### Public Holidays
 Users can manage public holidays for the organization.

-### 8. Calendar events view:
+### Calendar Events View
-Abstracted view of Public holidays and calendars based on the team.
+Abstracted view of public holidays and calendars based on the team.

-### 9. User account management:
+### User Account Management
 Administrators can create and manage user accounts.

-### 10. Project archives:
+### Project Archives
 Managers can manage project archives.

-### 11. Private note taking:
+### Private Note Taking
 Users can take private notes based on priority.

-### 12. Mail Enabling:
+### Mail Enabling
-Mail will be sent in the event Team Creation, Project Archival and Meeting scheduling.
+Mail will be sent in the event of team creation, project archival, and meeting scheduling.

-### 13. Dashboard:
+### Dashboard
-Dashboard displaying tasks and meeting nearing the deadline.
+Displays tasks and meetings nearing the deadline.

-### 14. Spotify API:
+### Spotify API
 Users can listen to music from time to time for relaxation.

-## Technology used:
+## Technology Used
 - HTML, CSS, JS
 - Bootstrap, AJAX/jQuery
 - FullCalendar.io, Google Fonts